Juvenile idiopathic arthritis: Signs and symptoms

-Arthritis means inflammation within the joint, and is usually recognised by swelling, pain, stiffness and restricted joint movement.
-Symptoms of JIA vary from individual to individual.
-This is mainly because JIA is an umbrella term for several subtypes of JIA, which differ according to the number of affected joints, severity of disease and presence or absence of inflammation in other parts of the body.
+Arthritis entails inflammation within the joint, and presents as swelling, pain, stiffness and restricted joint movement.
+Symptoms of JIA vary.
+This is because JIA has several subtypes, which differ according to the number of affected joints, severity of disease, age of onset, prognosis and presence or absence of inflammation in other parts of the body.

 The key clinical feature in JIA is persistent swelling of the affected joints.
 Any joint can be affected, but large joints such as the knee and ankle are most commonly involved.
 Involvement of small joints of the hands and feet is more likely when many joints are affected ('polyarthritis').
 Swollen joints may also feel warmer to touch.
-Swelling may be difficult to detect clinically, especially for joints such as those of the spine, sacroiliac joints, shoulder, hip, and jaw; imaging techniques such as ultrasound or MRI can be very useful to identify the inflammation.
+Swelling may be difficult to detect clinically, especially for joints such as those of the spine, sacroiliac joints, shoulder, hip, and jaw.

 Joint pain is an important symptom, although some children experience minimal or no pain with their arthritis.
 In these children, the first sign of arthritis may be limping, especially in the morning.
-Young children are often very good at changing how they move when they have joint pain: they learn to move so that it does not hurt.
-For example, a child will not push up using an inflamed wrist when climbing, instead putting their weight through the forearm.
-Morning stiffness that improves later in the day is a common feature (this implies inflammatory-type joint pain versus mechanical-type joint pain).

 Swelling and pain usually result in limited movement of the affected joints, for example a knee held bent causing a limp, or being unable to make a full fist.
 Limited movement may reduce a child's ability to fully participate in activities and undertake usual tasks such as those used for self-care.
 In some JIA subtypes, more non-specific symptoms of being unwell may be present, such as lethargy, fatigue and poor appetite.
 Children with systemic JIA usually present with fever and a classic rash and may become quite ill.
-Late effects of arthritis can include joint contractures (stiff, bent joints with loss of movement) due to joint damage; limb length discrepancies and muscle wasting.
-Children with JIA vary in the degree to which they are affected by particular symptoms.
+Late effects of arthritis can include joint contractures (stiff, bent joints with loss of movement) due to joint damage; limb length discrepancies and muscle wasting with muscle weakness.